shkarlsson/obsidian-discrete/README.md

 ## Development Note

-This plugin was primarily developed using [aider](https://aider.chat), an AI-powered coding assistant.
-While this means the code structure and implementation details were largely AI-generated, all functionality has been thoroughly tested and verified to work as intended.
+This plugin was developed with [aider](https://aider.chat).
+Contributions and feedback are welcome!

 ## Credits